gemarchita/JS-Assignment/README.md

 # JS-Assignment
-avaScript is the world's most popular programming language.
+JavaScript is the world's most popular programming language.

 JavaScript is the programming language of the Web.